Colleague Dress Standards for Customer Facing Roles

 -

-The Society reserves the right to instigate the formal disciplinary procedure in respect of any colleagues who consistently breach this policy in accordance with the Society’s Disciplinary Policy.
+The Society reserves the right to instigate the formal disciplinary procedure in respect of any colleagues who consistently breach this policy in accordance with the Society’s disciplinary policy.

 Policy name: |